-Activity-based working: is the future of the modern office?
+Activity-based working: is ABW the future of the modern office?

 Why should employees be required to sit in the same spot all day when everyone knows the technology no longer requires that?

 Harvard Business Review found that “a lack of flexibility can hurt the performance and productivity for as much as one-third of the workforce”.
 This includes the flexibility to work in various locations around the office.

-In the age of work-from-home and COVID-19, how can you make your office an activity-based workspace?
+In the age of work-from-home and COVID-19, how can you embrace activity-based working in your office or workspace?

 Ask yourself: what can the office provide that your employees can’t get from their home office?

-- Face-to-face collaboration: after several long months, many employees are ready for social interactions with their co-workers, and the added camaraderie that comes along with it
+- Face-to-face collaboration: after several long months, many employees are ready for social interactions with their co-workers, and the added camaraderie and collaborating that comes along with it

 - Ad-hoc meetings: in an active environment any space can be a meeting space—indoor or outdoor… whether it’s in the office or down the street at a coffee shop.
 This is especially relevant as many companies are eliminating the use of smaller spaces like small meeting rooms

 - Informal interactions: new ideas can be generated and important information can get passed on that might otherwise get overlooked during formal meetings; lunchtime chats and random discussions in various places can lead to all sorts of important discoveries

 - Certain spaces designed to do certain things: spaces are reflective of the activity that the work people need to do like desks for focused work, open space for collaborative work, phone booths for private calls, or other work areas for impromptu meetings; reconfigure desk arrangements and create new seating arrangements in meeting and presentation rooms

 What needs to be done at the office?
 If an employee knows they need a full day of desk work, desk work can be done at home.
 This will provide more space for activity-based work at the office.